Stairs. Entry group. Materials. Doors. Locks. Design

 • spinach.

-Dolomite is the best to use to reduce the acidity of the soil.
-For example, heavy rains can lower the pH, so applying this fertilizer is important aspect garden or yard maintenance.
+Dolomite is best to use to reduce soil acidity.
+For example, heavy rains can lower pH levels, so applying this fertilizer is important aspect maintenance of a garden or summer cottage.

-Most plants are best suited for an acidity value between 6.0 and 7.4.
-If soil registers with a pH of 5.9 or lower, dolomite can help raise the pH to make the soil more suitable for plants.
-Some plants prefer acidic soils, so check the needs of specific plants before adding dolomite.
-Some plants, especially vegetables with lots of seeds inside like tomatoes, need extra calcium as they grow, and dolomite is a great way to provide this nutrient.
+Most plants do best with an pH value between 6.0 and 7.4.
+If the soil registers a pH of 5.9 or lower, dolomite can help raise the pH to make the soil more suitable for plants.
+Some plants prefer acidic soils, so you need to check the needs of specific plants before adding dolomite.
+Some plants, especially vegetables with big amount seeds inside, such as tomatoes, need extra calcium as they grow, and dolomite is a great way to provide this nutrient.

-When the pH is too low, the essential nutrients that most plants need are not available to the plants.
+When pH levels are too low, essential nutrients that most plants need remain unavailable to the plant.

 How and when to use

-Instructions for use of dolomite flour says that it can be pour on the ground at any time of the year when there is no frost, but it is better to apply in spring or autumn.
-To do this, select a day when rain is not predicted.
+The instructions for using dolomite flour state that it can be sprinkle on the ground at any time of the year, when there is no frost, but it is better to apply in spring or autumn.
+To do this, choose a day when no rain is forecast.

-To deoxidize the soil, it is necessary to correctly determine the rate of dolomite.
-For example, if the soil has a pH of 5.5 and you need to raise it closer to 6.5, add 5 kilograms of dolomite at 30 square meters space.
+To deoxidize the soil, it is necessary to correctly determine the dolomite rate.
+For example, if the soil has a pH of 5.5 and needs to be raised closer to 6.5, add 5 kilograms of dolomite per 30 square meters space.

-How much fertilizer to add depends on the pH level.
-If you don't have soil test results, it's usually safe to apply 250 ml (1 cup) for every 15 square meters of soil.
+How much fertilizer you need to add depends on the pH level.
+If you don't have soil test results, it's usually safe to apply 250ml (1 cup) for every 15 square meters of area.

 Before adding flour, you need to prepare the soil.
 Remove weeds and other unwanted vegetation, as well as rocks and fallen branches.

 Wear protective gloves, a long-sleeved shirt, pants, and a mask.
-Scatter the dolomite over the surface of the earth using a rake to ensure even distribution.
+Scatter the dolomite over the surface of the ground using a rake to ensure even distribution.

-Use a shovel to spread the dolomite into the top 15 centimeters of soil.
+Use a shovel to work the dolomite into the top 6 inches of soil.
 After application, wait at least two weeks before planting seeds or seedlings.

 Things you will need: